Treaty of Saint-Germain-en-Laye (1679): Background

 Sweden had entered an alliance with France in April 1672.
 At this time, Great Britain, the Electorate of Brandenburg, the Netherlands and Denmark were hostile towards Sweden.
 Leopold I, Holy Roman Emperor entered an alliance with the Netherlands and Spain against France on 30 August 1673, and declared war in early 1674.
 Subsequently, Frederick William I, Elector of Brandenburg joined the anti-French alliance.

 In support of Louis XIV of France, Charles XI of Sweden invaded Brandenburg in 1674, but was decisively defeated in the Battle of Fehrbellin in 1675.
-Denmark then invaded the province of Scania (Skåne) that had been lost to Sweden in 1658 and re-conquered all but the city of Malmö.
-The Swedish forces withdrew to Sweden proper to boost its supplies and troops and then returned to Scania towards the end of the summer of 1676.
-For the next three years, Scania was a battleground for fierce combat between Danish and Swedish troops.
+Denmark then invaded the province of Scania (Skåne) that had been lost to Sweden in 1658.

 During the Scanian War, Brandenburg occupied the Swedish dominions in Northern Germany, Swedish Pomerania (except for Rügen) and Bremen-Verden, also Courland; Denmark occupied Rügen but was defeated in Scania in the battles of Lund (1676) and Landskrona (1677).

 After the Treaties of Nijmegen (1678/1679) had ended the Franco-Dutch War, France was able to support Sweden again, and invaded the Brandenburgian Duchy of Cleves on the lower Rhine.
 Brandenburg, short of troops in the area and deprived of allies by the Nijmegen treaties, had no choice than to settle for peace with France at the expense of her gains from Sweden.
 Likewise, Denmark-Norway had to conclude the Treaty of Fontainebleau with Sweden in September 1679.